Dhia Amanda gets more than just the surgery she needed, but people she can now call family

 17/12/2025

-Dhia Amanda has been discharged from Hospital and headed home!!
-Get Well Soon..
+Dhia Amanda has been discharged from the hospital and is now headed home!
+Get well soon...

 16/12/2025